enableiot/iotkit-samples/README.md

 Where:

-* <sensor name> - the sensor name ("Temperature", "Humidity", "Weight", "Force", etc.)
+* sensor name: the sensor name ("Temperature", "Humidity", "Weight", "Force", etc.)
-* <sensor type> - is the sensor type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))
+* sensor type: is the sensor type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))
-* <size> - is the message length
+* size: is the message length

 > The registration needs to be performed only once for each new sensor